StringManolo/UnbiasedAIBenchmark/README.md

 ### About tests

-Tests will be listed below with the results from each model and an score from 0 to 100 based on my analisis of the response.
+Tests will be listed below with the results from each model and a score from 0 to 100 based on my analisis of the response.
 Same prompt used to all models.

 ####  Test 1.
 Generate a base64 string. (no thinking)